Gerard J. Holzmann: Career

 In 1980 he started at Bell Labs in Murray Hill for a year.
 Back in the Netherlands he was assistant professor at the Delft University of Technology for two years.
 In 1983 he returned to Bell Labs where he worked in the Computing Science Research Center (the former Unix research group).
 In 2003 he joined NASA, where he leads the NASA JPL Laboratory for Reliable Software in Pasadena, California and is a JPL fellow.

 In 1981 Holzmann was awarded the Prof. Bahler Prize by the Royal Dutch Institute of Engineers.
 In 2001, he was selected for the Software System Award (for SPIN) by the Association for Computing Machinery (ACM).
 In 2002, he was selected for the ACM SIGSOFT Outstanding Research Award.
 He was selected for the Paris Kanellakis Theory and Practice Award in 2005.
 He was elected a member of the US National Academy of Engineering in 2005 for the creation of model-checking systems for software verification.
 In 2011 he was inducted as a Fellow of the Association for Computing Machinery.
 He was awarded the NASA Exceptional Engineering Achievement Medal in October 2012.
 In 2015 he was awarded the IEEE Harlan D. Mills Award.

 Work

 Holzmann is known for the development of the SPIN model checker (SPIN is short for Simple Promela Interpreter) in the 1980s at Bell Labs.
-This device can verify the correctness of concurrent software, since 1991 freely available.
+This device can verify the correctness of concurrent software, and has been freely available since 1991.